jackoalan/PSPL/README.md

 ----------------------------------------

-As this secondary heading ponders, the simplicity of Markdown also indicates an easy ability to extend into other applications (not just text formatting).
+As this secondary heading ponders, the simplicity of Markdown also marks the ability to extend into other applications (not just text formatting).